Real-normalized differentials and the elliptic Calogero-Moser system: The elliptic Calogero-Moser system

+where from now on the dot denotes the partial derivative $\partial/\partial t$ with respect to time.
+These equations of motion determine the evolution of the system of particles completely starting from the given initial conditions.

-\end{dfn} In \cite{kr-cm} the second-named author showed that the equations of motion of the elliptic CM system admit Lax representation with ``elliptic spectral parameter $z$''.
-This is to say that the Hamiltonian equations of motion for the CM system are equivalent to the matrix-valued differential equation $\dot L=[L,M]$, where~$L=L(z)$ and~$M=M(z)$ are certain $N\times N$ matrices depending on the point $z\in E$.
-Explicitly, the entries of the matrix $L$ are given by
+In \cite{kr-cm} the second author showed that the equations of motion of the elliptic CM system admit a Lax representation with ``elliptic spectral parameter $z$''.
+This is to say that the Hamiltonian equations of motion above for the Hamiltonian $H_2$ are equivalent to the matrix-valued differential equation $\dot L=[L,M]$, where~$L=L(z)$ and~$M=M(z)$ are $N\times N$ matrices depending on the point $z\in E$, given explicitly by